wangfowen/owenwangdotcom/_posts/2013-11-21-grovember.md

 ---
 layout: post
 title: "Grovember - Part 1"
+tagline: "A month of data collection on my life"
 date: 2013-11-21 00:00:00
 published: true

 ---

 It's that time of the year again.
 The month where men around the world cease